vineethkumarv/sv-wiki/Control-Flow.md

  A case statement evaluates a given expression and based on the evaluated value(matching a certain condition), it executes the statements associated with it.
 Basically, it is used to perform different actions based on different conditions.

-A system verilog case statement starts with the case keyword and ends with the endcase keyword.
-A block of multiple statements must be grouped and within the begin and end statement.
+A system Verilog case statement starts with the case keyword and ends with the endcase keyword.
+A block of multiple statements must be grouped and within the begin and end statements.

 **Syntax:**